-Austin Children's Museum, located in downtown Austin, is a museum devoted to helping kids learn to think, using hands-on exhibits.
+Austin Children's Museum, is a museum devoted to helping kids learn to think, using hands-on exhibits.
 Featuring a rotating feature exhibit area, as well as several permanent exhibits.
-ACM offers free admission to families 4-5pm Sunday upon request.
+The Austin Children's Museum is closed while moving to a new location in Austin.

 The Austin Museum Partnership is an organization of Austin-area museums collaborating for the mutual benefit of the public and the museums.
 The Austin Museum Partnership has sponsored a free, city wide Annual Austin Museum Day every year in Austin since 1998.
-Participating sites include art and science museums, historic sites, history museums, nature preserves, natural habitats, botanical gardens, the University of Texas library and art repositories, the LBJ Presidential library, a children's museum, a museum about Texas music, the Texas State Capitol.
-The 2012 Annual Austin Museum Day is scheduled for Sunday, September 23, 2012.
+Participating sites include art and science museums, historic sites, history museums, nature preserves, natural habitats, botanical gardens, the University of Texas library and art repositories, the LBJ Presidential library, a children's museum, a museum about Texas music and the Texas State Capitol.
+The 2014 free Annual Austin Museum Day is scheduled for Sunday, September 21, 2014.

 Austin Museum of Art Downtown is the main exhibition location for the Austin Museum of Art.
 In the middle of downtown Austin, they feature continually changing exhibition and education programs that showcase a variety of 20th century and contemporary art.
 Includes a Community Room, which functions as a place for activities and private functions with gallery access.